-In order to gain confidence that our system input parameter selection procedure on test data will produce profits "on average" in the future we must perform the walk forward out-of-sample analysis many times.
-Why not just do the analysis once?
+In order to gain confidence that our system input parameter selection procedure on in-sample data will produce profits "on average" in the future we must perform the walk forward out-of-sample analysis many times.
+Why not just do the analysis once or three times?
 Well just as in poker, where there is considerable vagaries in hand to hand luck, walk forward out-of-sample analysis give considerable vagaries in week to week out-of-sample profit "luck".
-That is, by pure chance we may have chosen some input parameters that did well in the test section data and the out-of-sample section data.
-In order to minimize this type of "luck", statistically, we must repeat the walk forward out-of-sample (oos) analysis over many test/oos sections and take the average of our weekly results over all out-of-sample sections (we need at least 50 oos sections for statistically significant results).
+That is, by pure chance we may have chosen some input parameters that did well in the in-sample section data and the three out-of-sample section runs.
+In order to minimize this type of "luck", statistically, we must repeat the walk forward out-of-sample (oos) analysis over many in-sample/oos sections and take the average of our weekly results over all out-of-sample sections (we need at least 50 oos sections for statistically significant results).
 This average gives us an expected weekly return and a standard deviation of weekly returns which allows us to statistically estimate the expected equity and it's range for N weeks in the future.

-After the WFME has completed it's run click in the Excel icon above Ave File on the WFME form and the Ave File automatically loads into Excel.
-Below is a snippet of the Ave File output from a WFME run sorted by the total out-of-sample net profit statistic (tOnpNet).
-This example shows the partial output file from a WFMEx64v7 run on the PWFOv5t files generated with the End Point Fast Fourier Transform Strategy that was run on 1 contract of the Crude Light(CL) 5 minute bar futures for the 378 days from 8/11/2014 to 02/12/2016.
-The in-sample(IS) period is 5 trading weekdays and the out-of-sample(OOS) period is the next trading weekday following.
-The days are weekdays only.
-Weekdays where the OOS falls on a exchange holiday or partial days are eliminated.
-Holidays that fall on a weekday create a 4day IS.
-All other IS periods consist of 5 trading weekdays.
-Sundays were skipped because this strategy only traded between 8am to 14:30pm CST
+After the WFME has completed its run click in the Excel icon above Ave File on the WFME form and the Ave File automatically loads into Excel.
+Below is a snippet of the Ave File output from a WFME run sorted by total out-of-sample net profits (toNP).
+This example shows the partial output file from a WFMEx64v8 run on the PWFOv5t files generated with the Nth Order Fixed Memory Polynomial Strategy that was run on 1 contract of the Euro(EC) 1 minute bar futures for the 298 weeks from 8/5/2011 to 4/14/2017.
+The in-sample(IS) period is 30 calendar days and the out-of-sample(OOS) period is 7 calendar days or one week.
+Sundays were automatically skipped because this strategy only traded between 7am to 1500 CST.

 The WFME Columns are defined as follows